Marijuana use is rising sharply among seniors over 65, study says, and there are serious risks - Local News 8

 The numbers of American seniors over age 65 who now smoke marijuana or use edibles increased two-fold between 2015 and 2018, according to research published Monday in JAMA.

-California septuagenarian Carol Collins is one of them.
+California septuagenarian Carol Collin is one of them.
 About two years ago she began eating a marijuana “gummy” each night before bed to help with sleep.

 “I’m doing this to sleep and provide pain relief and I find it works,” she said.
 “I wouldn’t have done it if it was illegal.”